ehildenb/reviews/algebra/algebra.md

 match modulo the associativity of the operator can be supplied and taken into account by the rewriter.

-For efficiency, the `aac_rewite` tactic consults an OCaml oracle to produce a substitution instance which takes into account the structural axioms.
+For efficiency, the `aac_rewrite` tactic consults an OCaml oracle to produce a substitution instance which takes into account the structural axioms.
 This substitution instance is verified by the tactic `aac_reflexivity`, which can check equalities modulo the axioms.
 Given the substitution instance, the standard `rewrite` is able to apply directly, and the proof procedes.
 The `aac_reflexivity` can also be used directly to decide equality between two terms as a standalone call.

 ### User Interface, Notation